bbrinkus/labs-parent/README.md

         * maven-pmd-plugin
         * maven-site-plugin
 * 1.1.0
-    * Add addiional archiver information (MANIFEST.MF)
+    * Add additional archiver information (MANIFEST.MF)
     * Deploy source and javadoc in default
     * Use the nexus staging for the deployment
 * 1.0.0